ert-tiroir/pico-api/README.md

 The goal of this project is to recreate a "virtual machine"-like simulation of the raspberry pi pico by replacing the entire pico stdlib by a virtual pico standard library.
 This happens at compilation when the VIRTUAL flag is passed to the compilator, otherwise, it just adds the entire stdlib of pico into vpico/stdlib.h.

+The developpement of the project has been stopped in favor of using a real raspberry pi, feel free to reuse the existing code or to contribute to it.
+The features that were added are testing, general purpose input output, validation of simple uart between the pico and a connected computer.

 # Example

 Blinking the LED :